Skip to main content

 1944

 The famous (in Civic circles) Papa Is All opens to unprecedented success, directed by Evelyn Brong Hawk.
 A Pennsylvania German dialect play, Papa runs for 38 performances, with another 28 in '47.
-The play held the record for longest-running Civic show, until the current production of A Christmas Carol broke it in 1996.
+The play held the record for longest-running Civic show, until the current annual production of A Christmas Carol broke it in 1996.

 1947

-The Madison Theater is sold, leaving Civic Theatre homeless for the time being.
+The Madison Theater is sold, leaving CLT homeless for the time being.
 Temporary homes include the Lyric Theatre, Allentown High School and Muhlenberg College.
 A box office is set up on the main floor of the PPL building and revues such as the next year's original Strike A New Note are held to raise money for a new building.

 1948